-The Gurupi Project, wholly owned by the Company through its Brazilian subsidiary MCT Mineração LTDA ("MCT"), is located in the State of Maranhão, Brazil, and comprises a total area of 138,548 hectares made of 44 mineral claims, of which 12 new targets have recently been added and for such reason have not yet been included in the Company's mineral resource estimates or feasibility studies related to the Gurupi Project to date.
-The Company anticipates that these additional targets have the potential to further increase mineral resources at Gurupi.

-In 2014, management completed an internal conceptual study for the development of Gurupi project.
-This study suggests that a small milling operation of approximately 2,500-3,000 tpd plus a conventional heap leach for low grade material may be a more feasible development alternative, compared to the 15,000 tpd whole ore milling plan, as envisioned in the 2011 feasibility study by Technomine.
+The Gurupi Project, wholly owned by the Company through its Brazilian subsidiary MCT Mineração LTDA ("MCT"), is located in the State of Maranhão, Brazil, and comprises a total area of 131,332 hectares made of 32 mineral claims.
+During the second quarter of 2015 Jaguar continued desktop mine engineering and metallurgical studies to evaluate project implementation in progressive stages.
+This study suggests that a small milling operation may be a more feasible development alternative, compared to the 15,000 tpd whole ore milling plan, as envisioned in the 2011 feasibility study by Technomine.
 Additional work is planned in order to finalize management's views.